 The patients were then divided into groups with or without modifications of each index (SMI, SATI and VATI); and compared for their demographic, clinical, biochemical characteristics at the moment of TIPS placement.
-The results of these comparisons are reported in Tables S1-S3.
-There were no statistically significant differences in terms of sex, age, aetiology, stage of liver disease, biochemical parameters, indication to TIPS placement and previous overt HE episodes between each subgroup.
+The results of these comparisons are reported in Supplementary Table 1, 2 and 3.
+There were no statistically significant differences in terms of sex, age, etiology, stage of liver disease, biochemical parameters, indication to TIPS placement and previous overt HE episodes between each subgroup.
 Venous plasma ammonia levels before TIPS were also similar.
-However, in the 23 patients who experienced an increase of SMI values, the initial SMI value was significantly lower and the prevalence of ascites before TIPS placement was significantly higher (86%) than in the 13 patients without increase (54%) (P = .03) (Figure 2, panel A).
-The presence of ascites was also more frequent in patients with SATI increase compared to those without (82% vs 43%; P = .03) (Figure 2, panel B).
+However, in the 23 patients who experienced an increase of SMI values, the initial SMI value was significantly lower and the prevalence of ascites before TIPS placement was significantly higher (86%) then in the 13 patients without increase (54%) (p=0.03) (Figure 2, panel A).
+The presence of ascites was also more frequent in patients with SATI increase compared to those without (82% vs 43%; p=0.03) (Figure 2, panel B).
 At variance with SMI and SATI, VATI modifications were independent on the presence of ascites before TIPS.
-The only difference observed in the group of patients in whom VATI was reduced after TIPS was basal VATI, which resulted to be significantly higher in the 24 patients who experienced a decrease in VATI value after TIPS compared to the 11 patients who did not (51.5 \pm 19 vs 33.9 \pm 22.3; P = .02) (Table S3).
+The only difference observed in the group of patients in whom VATI was reduced after TIPS was basal VATI, which resulted to be the significantly higher in the 24 patients who experienced a decrease in VATI value after TIPS compared to the 11 patients who did not ( $51.5 \pm 19$ vs $33.9 \pm 22.3$ ; p= 0.02) (Supplementary Table 3).

 Thereafter, the basal value of SMI, SATI, VATI and muscle attenuation were correlated with each other to evaluate the reciprocal relationship and the reason why some patients experience the improvement of the nutritional status and other do not.
-Actually, no correlations were found between SMI, SATI and VATI before TIPS but an inverse correlation was observed between the basal values of muscle attenuation with both basal SATI and VATI (r = -.39, P < .01 and r = -.45, P < .005 respectively) (Figure 3, panel A and B).
+Actually, no correlations were found between SMI, SATI and VATI before TIPS but an inverse correlation was observed between the basal values of muscle attenuation with both basal SATI and VATI (r= -0.39, p<0.01 and r= -0.45, p<0.005 respectively) (Figure 3, panel A and B).

 The patients with or without the increase of each index considered (SMI, SATI and VATI) were followed up until the time of the second CT scan.
 At least one episode of overt HE was recorded in 25 patients.
 The number of episodes of post-TIPS overt HE and of blood ammonia levels are reported in Table 2.
-In the group of patients with an improvement of SMI, the number of episodes of HE was lower than in those without the improvement (P = .01).
+In the group of patients with an improvement of SMI the number of episodes of HE was lower than in those without the improvement (p=0.01).
 In particular, the number of episodes of overt HE which occurred in the first month after TIPS was similar in the two groups while the number of episodes of overt HE occurring in the following months was significantly lower in the patients with the improvement of SMI, despite similar length of follow-up.
-The same results were observed comparing the patients with and without the improvement of SATI.
-No differences were observed in the patients with and without reduction of VATI.
+The same results were observed comparing the patients with and without the improvement of VATI.